Making your own compost is a practice that helps the environment through recycling waste.

 When to use compost

-Compost is best used when plants need it most: their vegetation phase.
+Compost is best given when plants need it most: their vegetation phase.

-In the vegetable patch, it can also be used to prepare the soil at the end of winter, before the first seeds are sown and plants transferred.
+In the vegetable patch, use it to prepare the soil at the end of winter, before the first seeds are sown and plants transferred.

 Compost must look uniform and even, have a dark color and a nice, peat-like or earthy smell.